We are an open company building the sustainable financial ecosystem of the future

 1998

-In the spring of 1998 the first online revolution took place: the home banking service allows Customers to perform bank transactions online.
-Therefore, the first online account in Italy was launched: Winconto.
+In the spring of 1998 the first online revolution takes place - the home banking service allows Customers to perform bank transactions online.
+The first online account in Italy is launched, Winconto.

 1980

-The branch number grew to 17 located in the provinces of Biella, Torino, Cuneo and Aosta.
+The number of branches grows to 17, located in the provinces of Biella, Torino, Cuneo and Aosta.

 1980-89

-Società Autostrade chooses Banca Sella to experiment a revolutionary system to pay motorway tolls called Viacard.
+Società Autostrade chooses Banca Sella to trial a revolutionary system for paying motorway tolls called Viacard.

 1986